Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: The Principle of Modular Capacity Scaling

 The inequality implies a fundamental saturation of local complexity.
 Unlike dense scaling laws where connectivity grows quadratically ($O(D^2)$), this law asserts that the semantic complexity of a single "concept cluster" (e.g., 'Apple' and its related contexts) is bounded.

 \begin{enumerate} \item \textbf{Saturation of $R_{\text{NMI}}$:} Due to the "Small-World" nature of linguistic and modular data, the correlation radius $R_{\text{NMI}}$ does not expand as the total knowledge base grows.
-New domains (e.g., Law, Medicine) form new orthogonal clusters rather than expanding the radius of existing ones.
+New domains (e.g., Law, Medicine) form new orthogonal clusters rather than expanding the radius of existing ones. \item \textbf{Constant Block Size ($O(1)$):} Since the integral $\int_{0}^{R_{\text{NMI}}} \sigma(r) \, dr$ converges to a constant characteristic of the domain, the required engineering capacity $d_{block}$ remains constant. \item \textbf{Linear Scaling ($O(D)$):} Consequently, scaling a model to 70B parameters does not require widening the blocks (which would incur quadratic cost).
+Instead, it strictly requires increasing the \textit{number} of blocks $K$.